-Pack the specimens carefully and note any change in their condition.
+Pack the specimens carefully (as they were received) and note any change in their condition.
 Types must be sent by registered mail or the equivalent.

 Access to Collections

-To arrange a research visit or tour of the collection please contact the Senior Curator (email@example.com) or the Collections Manager (firstname.lastname@example.org).
+To arrange a research visit or tour of the collection please contact the Senior Curator (firstname.lastname@example.org) or the Collection Manager (TBA).
 We do have limited workspace available for qualified visiting researchers.

-The bulk of the KUMIP collections are housed at our large west campus collections space in the old University Press building.
-Our type and figured specimens and division offices are located in room 6 Lindley Hall on the main KU campus.
+The bulk of the KUMIP collections are housed at our large west campus collections space in room 190, Public Safety Building (PSB).
+Our type and figured specimens and division offices are located in room 8, Lindley Hall on the main KU campus.
 All specimens in the KUMIP collections are housed in state of the art steel cabinets with either steel or wooden drawers.
 Type and figured specimens are stored in acid-free cardboard specimens trays or plastic jewel box cases depending on size.
 We are currently replacing older non-archival specimen trays with acid-free trays in portions of the general collection.